noahvogt/tibasicc/README.md

 *Note:* This project is a fork from [pcmattman/tibasic](https://sourceforge.net/projects/tibasic/).

 ## Installation
+If you are using Arch Linux, you can just install my [AUR Package](https://aur.archlinux.org/packages/tibasicc-git/) with your prefered aur helper (yay, pacaur, yaourt, etc.):

+    yay -S tibasicc-git

+For other systems, here is my also fairly easy general approach.
 I have only tested this on GNU/Linux, but it should work on any other unix-like OS like MacOS:

     git clone https://github.com/noahvogt/tibasicc.git
     cd tibasicc